alicemunsal/dohex/DoHex2.md

 Data-oriented design forces you to think about your data first and foremost: what it is, what is its shape and size, how it is processed and how it flows between the different stages of your program.

-DOD's standpoint is to separate data from behavior.
+DOD's standpoint is to separate data and behavior.
 Thus we can achieve; simplified thinking, better performance, better testability.

 > Programmer's job is not the write code; Programmer's job is to solve (data transformation) problems.